iterami/Docs.htm/common/guides/json.md

       // Optional.
 True if this affects character property, or false if this affects entity property.
       "character": false,

       // Required.
-The ID of the character or entity to randomize.
+Array of character or entity IDs, depending on the character property.
-      "id": "example-entity-0",
+      "ids": [
+        "example-entity-0"
+      ],

       // Required.
 The maximum and minimum values to randomize between.
       "max": 100,